An eon is a really long time.

-In this blog post, we will explore the various definitions of an eon and try to answer the question: how long is an eon?
+Because of the complexity, there are various definitions of an Eon but we are going to answer the question: how long is an eon?

 An eon is an immeasurably long period of time.